July 2015 Seedlings

 420: Den. spec. var. blackdownense x var. grandiflorum

-Golden Fox x Rock Pile
+Golden Fox x Rock Pile SOLD OUT

 The great names involved in this creation are proclaiming yet another quest to create the worlds darkest yellow orange gold speciosum.
 Golden Fox is a particularly good var. blackdownense and with its great arrangement and fabulous colour, all on stumpy bulbs, I think I will be rewarded in the future.
 Matched here with Rock Pile, the legendary grandiflorum, the result must surely end up spectacular.
 The real hope is that the seedlings will result in shorter, more manageable sized bulbs.
 It will work I reckon.

 Fort Knox x Valencia SOLD OUT